 • Apps view.
-Swipe up from the center of the Start screen (or click ⊕ on the lower-left of Start).
+Swipe up from the center of the Start screen (or click on the lower-left of Start).
 A list of apps appears.
-Type an app name or scroll to see all your apps.
+Enter an app name or scroll to see all your apps.

 • Use Search.
-Open the Search charm, and type an app name like Skype or Outlook.
+At the Start screen, enter an app name like Skype or Outlook.

-If you don't see the app or program you want, look in the Windows Store (see Install apps and programs in this quide).
+If you don't see the app or program you want, tap or click the Windows Store tile on the Start screen or the Windows Store icon in the taskbar (see Install apps and programs in this guide).

-You can also start desktop apps from the desktop.
-You can create shortcuts for desktop apps or pin the desktop apps that you frequently use to the taskbar.
+You can also start apps from the desktop.
+You can create shortcuts for desktop apps or pin any apps that you frequently use to the taskbar.
 For info about this, see How to use the taskbar on Windows.com.